Tomás O'Neill: Early life and career

-Tomás O'Neill arrives on San Andrés
+Arrival on San Andrés

 In December 1789, O'Neill, at the age of 25, was part of a Spanish mission under captain Juan de Gastelú to the islands of San Andrés and Providence in the western Caribbean.
 He was a lieutenant and English-speaking interpreter.
 The aim of the mission was to enforce the terms of the Treaty of Versailles by evacuating all non-Spanish settlers from Spanish territories.
-This included the San Andrés Archipelago, Corn Islands and the Miskito coast.
+This included the San Andrés Archipelago, Corn Islands and the Miskito Coast.
 O'Neill's bilingual skills were necessary as San Andrés at that time was populated by English-speaking landowners, their families, and slaves.
 Some, but not all, of the settlers left San Andrés before the Spanish mission's arrival.
 "On December 21, 1789, the mission arrived in San Andrés.
 At dawn, Gastelú summoned the inhabitants and ordered them to evacuate, giving them four months, until April 1790, to collect and transport their belongings".

 It seems that O'Neill did more than interpret and in fact assisted in the mediation process between the Spanish Crown forces and the Islanders.
 O'Neill assisted in formulating the petition to the Spanish authorities for the islanders to remain on the islands, with the promise that they would be loyal subjects.
 "Compunct the inhabitants sent to Cartagena as their representative, the Irishman Lorenzo Thine with their pleas to the Crown".
 This petition was transmitted through the viceroy, Antonio Caballero y Góngora.